stan-dev/example-models/BPA/README.md

 Origical BUGS code and data files are available at [the website of the book](http://www.vogelwarte.ch/de/projekte/publikationen/bpa/complete-code-and-data-files-of-the-book.html).

 Stan translations was done by Hiroki Itô <abies.firma@gmail.com>.
+I thank Dr. Kéry and Dr. Shaub for permitting to publish Stan translated models.

 ## Contents of the book